Does PSVR 2 work with glasses? Here's what you need to know

-Tempted by Sony’s PS5 VR headset but not sure if PSVR 2 works with glasses?
+Are you interested in Sony's PS5 VR headset but unsure if the PSVR 2 works with glasses?
 It’s a fair concern and one that is shared by many.
 Virtual reality technology hasn’t always been inclusive to those who rely on spectacles, but thankfully things have changed.

-As well as making some users feel queasy, early VR headsets were often uncomfortable or impossible to wear alongside glasses.
+Early VR headsets not only made some users feel sick but were also often uncomfortable or impossible to wear with glasses.
 Fortunately, manufacturers have made a lot of progress over the last several years.
 Like other VR headsets, the PSVR 2 can be worn with glasses of all shapes and sizes.
 Whether you wear the tiniest goggles or the thickest frames, they’re very likely to fit snugly inside.

-One of the more impressive features of the PSVR 2 specs is its fancy eye-tracking technology, which can follow the direction of your eyes and identify the exact point on-screen you’re looking at.
-Wearing glasses thankfully in no way inhibits this function, nor does it compromise any of the other swanky, next-gen features used in the many PSVR 2 games.
+One of the most impressive features of the PSVR 2 specs is its advanced eye-tracking technology, which can track the direction of your eyes and pinpoint the exact point on the screen you are looking at.
+Wearing glasses thankfully doesn't affect this function, and it doesn't compromise any of the other features used in the many PSVR 2 games.

 The Shortcut is an ad-free, reader-supported publication.
 To receive exclusive content and our weekly newsletter, please consider becoming a free or paid subscriber to support our work. ❤️

 Plus, PSVR 2 is pretty comfortable while wearing glasses.
-The PSVR 2’s visor can be adjusted to sit closer or further from your face to avoid squishing your glasses up against the bridge of your nose.
+The PSVR 2's visor can be adjusted to sit closer or further from your face, preventing your glasses from being squished against the bridge of your nose.
 Pulling the headset away from your face will also minimize the risk of scratching the PSVR 2’s fairly delicate lenses.
-Make sure your glasses aren’t physically touching the lenses and you’ll be fine (although it would feel pretty uncomfortable if they were).
+Make sure your glasses are not touching the lenses, and you'll be fine (although it would feel quite uncomfortable if they were).

 Can you use PSVR 2 without glasses?

 Of course, you may not need to wear glasses while playing in virtual reality at all.
-If you’re near-sighted and have a weak prescription, you might find you can get away with playing glasses-free.
-Equally, if you want to make things really easy for yourself, consider picking up a pair of contact lenses – there’s no way the PSVR 2 is going to interfere with them.
+If you are near-sighted and have a weak prescription, you might find that you can manage without wearing glasses.
+Equally, if you want to make things easier for yourself, consider wearing contact lenses – there’s no way the PSVR 2 is going to interfere with them.

-Some companies also offer prescription lenses that you can place over the PSVR 2, saving you from having to wear glasses or contact lenses.
-It’s admittedly a more permanent and costly solution, but it’s nice that VR support for glasses wearers has come this far.
+Some companies offer prescription lenses that can be placed over the PSVR 2, so you won't have to wear glasses or contact lenses.
+This is a more permanent and costly solution, but it’s a great option if you're serious about VR.

-That the PSVR 2 plays nice with glasses is certainly a welcome feature, but not one that’s peculiar to Sony’s headset.
-The Meta Quest 2 is just as glasses-friendly, and we expect the upcoming Meta Quest 3 will be the same, so don’t let it worry you when weighing up the PSVR 2 vs Meta Quest 2.
-You’d be better off asking if you can put up with a wired VR headset.
+The fact that the PSVR 2 is compatible with glasses is definitely a welcome feature, but it's not exclusive to Sony's headset.
+The Meta Quest 2 is just as compatible with glasses, as is the new Meta Quest 3.
+So, don’t worry about it when comparing the PSVR 2 vs Meta Quest 2.
+You would be better off asking if you can tolerate using a wired VR headset.

 Unfortunately, that generous compatibility doesn’t extend to the device’s technical level.
-The PSVR 2 doesn’t work on PS4 and isn’t compatible with PC either, meaning you’ll need to shell out on a PS5.
-Before you bite the bullet on that hefty purchase, read Adam’s thoughts on whether PSVR 2 is really worth it, and decide for yourself if PSVR 2 is already dead.
+The PSVR 2 doesn’t work on PS4 and isn’t compatible with PC either, meaning you’ll need to shell out for a PS5.
+Before you bite the bullet on that hefty purchase, read our thoughts on whether PSVR 2 is really worth it, and decide for yourself if PSVR 2 is already dead.